February 14, 2018

 Getting rid of leftover medications when you don’t need them anymore can prevent them from falling into the hands of those who may take them accidentally or abuse them.
 Ask your pharmacist if the pharmacy has an on-site drug disposal box or take-back program.
 If these options aren’t available, your pharmacist may instruct you to flush them down the toilet or mix them with dirt or used coffee grounds before placing them in the household trash.

 At Healthcare Associates of Texas, we understand how important it is to use the medication safely and responsibly.
-The pharmacists at our full-service medical pharmacy can help you learn more about your medication so you can experience the safest treatment possible.
 We will work with you one on one to ensure you receive the best-personalized care and treatment available.
-Schedule an appointment or call us at (972) 258-7499 today.
+Book an appointment today.